Four of the best players in the world are left vying for glory in the first Home Nations series event of the 2020/21 campaign.

 In fact, that victory represents the last of the Scot’s career ranking titles as he has been stuck on a total of 30 for almost three years.

-Higgins faces Trump in his English Open semi-finals clash, a head-to-head battle that has been transformed in recent seasons.
+Higgins faces Trump in his English Open last-four clash, a head-to-head battle that has been transformed in recent seasons.

 A decade ago Higgins often had Trump’s number, but the latter has turned his fortunes around in recent seasons with a succession of standout victories over the “Wizard of Wishaw”.